Husseinhhameed/Gemini-API/README.md

 ## License

 This repository is licensed under the Apache 2.0 License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For questions or further information, please contact [Hussein Hasan Hameed](hossein.h.hameed@gmail.com).
+For questions or further information, please contact hossein.h.hameed@gmail.com

 I hope you find these resources valuable in your journey with the Gemini API!